neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/interfaces.md

 input MovieMoviesUpdateFieldInput {
   where: MovieMoviesConnectionWhere
   update: MovieUpdateInput
-  connect: [MovieConnectFieldInput!]
+  connect: [MovieMoviesConnectFieldInput!]
   disconnect: [MovieDisconnectFieldInput!]
   create: [MovieMoviesCreateFieldInput!]
   delete: [MovieDeleteFieldInput!]
 }

 input MovieOptions {
+  """
-  # Specify one or more MovieSort objects to sort Movies by.
+  Specify one or more MovieSort objects to sort Movies by.
 The sorts will be applied in the order in which they are arranged in the array.
+  """
   sort: [MovieSort]
   limit: Int
   skip: Int